Ways to Develop Fine and Gross Motor Skills in Children

 * Lifting arms and legs when lying on the stomach

-* Turning around
+* Rolling around

 Gross Motor Skills in Infants Aged 6-12 Months